Marckos202/mern_docker/README.md

 this is a web aplication CRUD (Create, Read, Update, Delete) using the MERN Stack (Mongodb, Express, React, Node) and other javascript technologies.

-esto es una prueba de weebhook
+esto es una prueba de weebhookasad